 But over time I realized I didn’t need those things.
 So I stripped them away, one thing at a time, until I was left with what I have now.
 And who knows: perhaps one day I’ll get rid of my notebook or my printed notes.
 Or perhaps I’ll add an item or two—if it adds value to what I’m doing.

-I still have some office supplies, but they are in a small box in a nearby closet.
-I don’t need to use them every day, so I keep them out of the way so I can focus on what’s important.
+I still have some office supplies, but they are in a small box on a nearby shelf.
+I don’t need to use them every day, so I keep them out of the way so I can focus on what’s important, urgent, now.

-The point is not to get rid of everything except your computer and some notes.
+The point is not to toss everything except your computer and some notes.
 Rather, the point is to get rid of the superfluous in favor of the essential.
-Doing so eliminates unwanted stress, allows us to avoid distractions, and helps us focus on what’s important.
+Doing so eliminates unwanted stress, allows us to avoid distractions, and helps us focus on the work at hand.

-So, even if your work requires more paperwork or certain tools to accomplish your tasks, it’s still important to ask yourself if everything in your workspace is necessary.
+So, even when your work requires more paperwork or certain tools to accomplish your tasks, it’s still important to ask whether everything in the workspace is necessary.

 As a experiment, why not give this a shot: get rid of everything today (box it up or simply get it out of the way), then slowly reintroduce items to your workspace as needed over the next few days.
 Then get rid of anything you didn’t reintroduce—anything you don’t use this week.
 It’s like having a miniature Packing Party for your workspace.
 Are you willing to experiment?